umarhassan-mitodl/11.368-fall-2019/content/pages/syllabus.md

 Academic Integrity
 ------------------

 Fundamental to the academic work you do at MIT is an expectation that you will make choices that reflect integrity and responsible behavior.
 Honesty is the foundation of good academic work.
 Do trust the value of your own intellect and credit others for their work.
 Do not copy ideas or phrases without citing them appropriately.
 Do not submit projects or papers that have been written for a previous class.
-See {{% resource_link "067923c1-46b6-4cd0-93d7-6658a99ea0a5" "https://integrity.mit.edu/" %}}.
+See [https://integrity.mit.edu/](https://integrity.mit.edu/).